 Good morning!
 I'm Andrea Arndorfer!

 And I'm Samantha Arndorfer!
-You're listening to the "Bear Facts", where we're wrapping up a very busy Homecoming week here at Bishop Garrigan High School.
+Welcome once again to the "Bear Facts".
+Happy New Year from all of us at Bishop Garrigan High School.

-Our Senior Spotlight this week shines on our Homecoming King and Queen, John Reding and Alison Brandenburg.
-Here to tell you about him is Allison Even.
+Our Senior Spotlight this week shines on Jace Boekelman.
+Here to tell you about him is Samantha.

-That's the "Bear Facts" for another week.
-Thanks for joining us, and be sure to set your dial here again next week for more news from Bishop Garrigan High School.
+That's the "Bear Facts" for this week.
+Thanks for tuning in, and be sure to join us next week for more news from Bishop Garrigan High School.

 "Bear Facts" Home Page